 What Is the HEERF?

-The Higher Education Emergency Relief Fund (HEERF) is part of the CARES Act, passed by Congress and signed into law by Pres.
-Trump, in response to the COVID-19 pandemic in 2020.
+The Higher Education Emergency Relief Fund (HEERF) is part of three acts passed by Congress and signed by Presidents Trump and Biden: the CARES Act, the CRRSAA and the ARP.

-The HEERF provided funds to colleges based on enrollment and Pell Recipient count.
-Half of these funds were to be used in direct cash grants to students, half was available for institutional use related to pandemic-response costs.
+The HEERF provides funds to colleges based on enrollment and Pell Recipient count, among other criteria.
+Some of these funds are designated to be used for student aid/support.

 What Is This Report?

 Colleges that received HEERF funds are required to report on how they use the funds.
 The Department of Education instructed colleges to publish a report on their websites to provide this information.
-This page is GBSC’s report.
+This page includes GBSC’s reports.

 GBSC’s HEERF Emergency Financial Aid Grants for Students

-- In a cover letter to each student, we included the following information and guidance.
+- In a cover letter to each student for the initial CARES Act funds distribution, we included the following information and guidance.